 Use the interactive line chart in the visual filter bar if you would like to have a filter for the highest or lowest values of a filter dimension.
 For example, to filter for the highest or lowest margin, revenue, or cost related to a project.

-In the visual filter bar, the interactive line chart only displays the last or first six data points (such as last six days, last six months, and so on).
+In the visual filter bar, the interactive line chart only displays the first or last six data points (such as last six days, last six months, and so on).

-- You should display the measure labels with one decimal point.
+- Display the measure labels with one decimal point.

 - Do not display an axis title.

 Want to dive deeper?
 Follow the links below to find out more about related controls, the SAPUI5 implementation, and the visual design.